Crab: In culture

-Crabs have appeared in art since ancient times, in many different media.
+Crabs have appeared in art since ancient times in many different media.
 The Moche people of ancient Peru worshipped nature, especially the sea, and often depicted crabs in their art.
-Among the many later representations, the German artist Albrecht Dürer made a meticulous painting of the crab Eriphia verrucosa in 1495; since the species lives on the Adriatic coast, he probably painted the animal when he visited Venice.
+Among the many later representations, the German artist Albrecht Dürer made a meticulous painting of the crab Eriphia verrucosa in 1495; since the species lives on the Adriatic coast, he likely painted the animal when he visited Venice.
 Quite a different artistic portrayal is the monumental crab table setting charger created by the Barbizet Studio that made glazed earthenware pottery between 1850 and 1890.
 In China, Gao Qipei (1672–1734) painted Crabs and Chrysanthemums in ink and light watercolour on paper.

 In Panama, the Guna people of the San Blas Islands make Mola appliqué blouse panels decorated with motifs such as crabs from the waters of the Caribbean.